nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf52/developing.rst

 * DFU over Bluetooth Mesh using the Zephyr Bluetooth Mesh DFU subsystem.
 * Point-to-point DFU over Bluetooth Low Energy as described in `FOTA over Bluetooth Low Energy`_ above.
+  The Bluetooth Mesh samples use random HCI identities.
+  See the related notes in the `Testing steps`_ section.

 For more information about both methods, see :ref:`ug_bt_mesh_fota`.